 The Student Conduct Department is always looking for new dedicated individuals that are interested in applying to becoming part of the great team.
 If you are interested in and met the below requirements, please download an application and drop a completed application off at the Office of Student Life (3rd floor of the Slane Center).

-Justice Applications Now Open!
+Justice Applications Are Now Closed.

 - Candidates must be a student at High Point University.
 They must be in good academic standing at the time of the application and for the term of service.
 Candidates must have and maintain a minimum, cumulative GPA of 3.0.